stone-zeng/stone-zeng.site/_posts/2019-10-03-exact-diagonalization.md

 ### Eigensystem

 The Lanczos algorithm is called `Arnoldi` in Mathematica.
-The implementation is based on the [ARPACK library](https://en.wikipedia.org/wiki/ARPACK) and it's most useful for large sparse matrices[^wolfram-eigenvalues].
+The implementation is based on the [ARPACK library](https://en.wikipedia.org/wiki/ARPACK) and is most useful for large sparse matrices[^wolfram-eigenvalues].
 Note that we need the smallest eigenvalue for the ground state, but `Eigensystem[]` can only find the largest ones.
 So there are two extra minus signs here:

 [^wolfram-eigenvalues]: [Eigenvalues&mdash;Wolfram Language Documentation](https://reference.wolfram.com/language/ref/Eigenvalues.html)